 - 1. World Health Organization (WHO) Coronavirus Disease (COVID-19) Situation Reports (World Health Organization, 2020) and Advice for the Public (World Health Organization, 2020) - 2.
 COVID-19 Interim Guidelines (Department of Health, 2020) - 3.
 Department of Education (DepEd) Memorandum 15, s2020, "First Set of Policy Directives of the DepEd Task Force nCoV" (Department of Education, 2020) - 4.
-Department of Education (DepEd) Memorandum 21, s2020, "Second Set of Policy Directives of the DepEd Task Force nCoV" (Department of Education, 2020) - 5.
-Commission on Higher Education Guidelines for the Prevention, Control and Mitigation of the Spread of the 2019-Novel Coronavirus Acute Respiratory Disease (2019-nCoV ARD) in Higher Education Institutions (HEIs) (De Vera, 2020)
+Department of Education (DepEd) Memorandum 21, s2020, "Second Set of Policy Directives of the DepEd Task Force nCoV" (Department of Education, 2020) - Commission on Higher Education Guidelines for the Prevention, Control and Mitigation of the Spread of the 2019-Novel Coronavirus Acute Respiratory Disease (2019-nCoV ARD) in Higher Education Institutions (HEIs) (De Vera, 2020) - 6.
+Joint Statement of the Department of Health (DOH), Department of the Interior and Local Government (DILG), and the Department of Tourism (DOT) on Public Gatherings (Department of Interior and Local Government, 2020) - 7.
+Department of Education (DepEd) Memorandum 23, s2020, "Third Set of Policy Directives of the DepEd Task Force nCoV" (Department of Education, 2020)